Technigo/project-weather-app/README.md

 **_Design_**

-I used design 2 as inspiration in layout, colors and fonts.
+I used a design as inspiration in layout, colors and fonts.

 I changed the colors of a section based on the weather and added a message about what you can do. [background gradient.](https://www.w3schools.com/css/css3_gradients.asp)